ethereum/ethereum-org-website/src/content/upgrades/merge/eth-issuance/index.md

 The **issuance** of ETH is the process of creating ETH that did not previously exist on the balance sheet, while the **burning** of ETH refers to when existing ETH is permanently removed from circulation.
 The rate of each of these fluctuates based on a number of parameters, and the balance between them determines the resulting inflation/deflation rate of ether.

 The way ETH is issued will undergo some changes at time of The Merge.
-Currently, new ETH is issued from two main sources: the execution layer (EL, i.e. Mainnet) and the consensus layer (CL, i.e. Beacon Chain).
+Currently, new ETH is issued from two main sources: the execution layer (i.e. Mainnet) and the consensus layer (i.e. Beacon Chain).
 After The Merge, issuance from the execution layer will go to zero.
 Let's break this down.

 ## Pre-merge {#pre-merge}

-### EL Issuance {#el-issuance-pre-merge}
+### Execution layer issuance {#el-issuance-pre-merge}

-Under proof-of-work, miners only interact with the EL, and are rewarded in the form of block rewards being the first to solve blocks.
-Since the [Constantinople upgrade](/history/#constantinople) on Feb-28-2019 this reward has been 2 ETH per block.
+Under proof-of-work, miners only interact with the execution layer, and are rewarded in the form of block rewards being the first to solve blocks.
+Since the [Constantinople upgrade](/history/#constantinople) in 2019 this reward has been 2 ETH per block.
 Miners are also rewarded for publishing [ommer](/glossary/#ommer) blocks, which are valid blocks that don't end up in the longest/canonical chain.
 These rewards max out at 1.75 ETH per ommer, and are _in addition to_ the reward issued from the canonical block.
 Mining is an economically intensive activity, which requires high levels of ETH issuance to sustain.

-### CL Issuance {#cl-issuance-pre-merge}
+### Consensus layer issuance {#cl-issuance-pre-merge}

-The [Beacon Chain](/history/#beacon-chain-genesis) has been live since Dec-01-2020, which is secured by proof-of-stake validators, not miners.
+The [Beacon Chain](/history/#beacon-chain-genesis) has been live since 2020, which is secured by proof-of-stake validators, not miners.
 This chain was bootstrapped by Ethereum users depositing ETH one-way into a smart contract on Mainnet, which the Beacon Chain listens to, crediting the user with an equal amount on the new chain.
 Right now these validators are not processing transactions, and are essentially coming to consensus on the state of the validator pool itself.

 Issuance of new ETH on this chain is rewarded to validators for properly attesting to the state of the chain, and is also rewarded when a validator proposes a block.
 Rewards (or penalties) are calculated and distributed every epoch (6.4 minutes) based on validator performance for that time period.
 These rewards are _significantly_ lower than the 2 ETH being issued under proof-of-work today every ~13.5 seconds, as operating a validating node is not an economically intense activity, thus does not require or warrant as high a reward.